Ghislaine Maxwell

-Ghislaine Noelle Marion Maxwell (Note: Pronounced /ɡiː'leɪn, ɡiː'lɛn/ ghee-LAYN-,_-ghee-LEN) (born 25 December 1961) is a British former socialite and convicted child sex offender.
-In 2021 she was found guilty of child sex trafficking and other offences in connection with the deceased financier and convicted sex offender Jeffrey Epstein.
-The following year, she was sentenced to 20 years of imprisonment in the United States.
+Ghislaine Noelle Marion Maxwell (/giːˈlɛn/ ghee-LEN; born 25 December 1961) is a British convicted child sex trafficker and former socialite.
+In 2021, she was convicted of child sex trafficking, and in 2022 was sentenced to 20 years in prison.

 Born in France and raised in Oxford, England, she attended Balliol College, Oxford, in the 1980s and became a prominent member of London's social scene.
 She is a naturalised American citizen and retains both French and British citizenship.
-Maxwell worked for her father, Robert Maxwell, until his death in 1991; she then moved to New York City, where she continued living as a socialite and had developed a close relationship with Jeffrey Epstein.
-Alongside Epstein, Maxwell built up a vast social network consisting of various prominent elites.
-Documents released by the United States Department of Justice reveal that she had maintained friendships with Naomi Campbell, Prince Andrew, Bill Clinton and Kerry Kennedy.
+She worked for her father, the media proprietor Robert Maxwell, until his death in 1991; she then moved to New York City, where she continued living as a socialite and developed a close relationship with Jeffrey Epstein.
+Alongside Epstein, Maxwell maintained an extensive social network of prominent elites.
+Maxwell maintained friendships with Naomi Campbell, Prince Andrew, Bill Clinton and Kerry Kennedy.

-Maxwell was arrested by the US Federal Bureau of Investigation and charged by the US federal government in July 2020 with the crimes of enticement of minors and sex trafficking of underage girls, related to her association with Epstein as his recruiter.
-She was denied bail as a flight risk, with the judge expressing concerns regarding her "completely opaque" finances, her skill at living in hiding, and the fact that France does not extradite its citizens.
-She was convicted on five out of six counts, including one of sex trafficking of a minor, in December 2021.
+In July 2020, Maxwell was arrested by the FBI in the United States following a federal indictment charging her with multiple offences, including conspiracy to entice minors and sex trafficking of minors to Jeffrey Epstein.
+She was denied bail.
+Her trial ran from 29 November until 29 December 2021 when she was convicted on five out of six counts, including one of sex trafficking of a minor.

 Early life

-Ghislaine Noelle Marion Maxwell was born on 25 December 1961 in Maisons-Laffitte, Île-de-France, France, the ninth and youngest child of Elisabeth, a French-born scholar, and Robert Maxwell (born Ján Ludvík Hyman Binyamin Hoch), a Czechoslovak-born British media proprietor.
-Her father was from a Jewish family, and her mother was of Huguenot (French Protestant) descent.
-Maxwell was born two days before a car accident that left her fifteen-year-old brother Michael in a prolonged coma until he died in 1967.
-Her mother later reflected that the accident had an effect on the entire family, and surmised that Ghislaine had shown signs of anorexia while only a toddler.
+Ghislaine Noelle Marion Maxwell was born on 25 December 1961 in Maisons-Laffitte, a commune in the department of Seine-et-Oise, Île-de-France, France.
+Her first middle name ‘Noelle’ refers to the fact she was born on Christmas Day, and her second ‘Marion’ refers to her childhood nanny named Marion Sloane.
+She is the ninth and youngest child of Elisabeth, a French-born scholar of Huguenot descent, and Robert Maxwell (born Ján Ludvík Hyman Binyamin Hoch), a Czechoslovak-born Jewish British media proprietor.
+She was born two days before a car accident that left her 15-year-old brother Michael in a prolonged coma until his death in 1968.
+Elisabeth later reflected that the accident had an effect on the entire family, and surmised that Maxwell had shown signs of anorexia as a toddler; Maxwell said at age three, "Mummy, I exist."
+According to her lawyers, when she was 13, Maxwell tacked a poster of a pony, and Robert hit the hammer on her hand, which was bruised for weeks.